Updated August 2024

 Looking for “Full Screen” & maximizing web browser alternatives to Safari?

-You may wish to consider one of these other free Mac browsers that are similar to Safari but offer native maximize capability.
+You may wish to consider one of these other free Mac desktop browsers that are similar to Safari but offer native maximize capability.